 The same fire dragon contraption used at the Tai Hang parade is featured at Victoria Park.

-One old traditions of this full moon harvest festival is to light and hang lanterns.
+One old tradition of this full moon harvest festival is to light and hang lanterns.
 The grandest of all lantern displays is at Victoria Park where city crowds bask in their ambient glow.

 The grand display is chosen during an annual lantern competition.
 The 2011 display made it into the Guinness Book of World Records as the largest sculpture made of lanterns.

 Victoria Park is the largest city park on Hong Kong Island.
-It is not far from the site of the Fire Dragon parade in Causeway Bay.
+It is not far from the site of the Tai Hang Fire Dragon parade in Causeway Bay.